 The leadership positions of Staff Council President and Vice President are elected every two years during the month of May through a University-wide election.
-The next elections will take place in May 2021.
-All non-represented UVM staff are invited to vote for these officers.
+The next elections will take place in May 2023.
+The officer nomination period will end on April 9, 2023.
+All eligible UVM staff are invited to vote for these officers.

 To be eligible to run for either of these positions, you must be qualified to serve as a Regular member of the Staff Council whose record in Human Resources shows that you: